ippontech/blog-usa/posts/serverless-architectures.md

 ## Drawbacks
 As unicorns do not exist, Serverless also comes with its share of inconveniences and constraints that are not to be taken lightly, as these could become your worst nightmare depending on your use cases.

-However, these drawbacks can be separated in two categories: those inherent with this new kind of architecture, and those that result from its youth and its lack of tools and solutions.
+However, these drawbacks can be separated into two categories: those inherent with this new kind of architecture, and those that result from its youth and its lack of tools and solutions.

 ### Cloud provider lock-in
 The first, and not the least for me, is the strong dependency we create with the service provider.
 At the time of this writing, no specification has been released in order to adopt a common language between suppliers.
-Even if some frameworks (like serverless.com) try to break down these limitations, when designing your solution and choosing the functionality, you will have to choose a single supplier to guarantee a certain homogeneity of communication between the different layers and to overcome the locking that the suppliers make of their services.
+Even if some frameworks (like [serverless.com](https://serverless.com/)) try to break these limitations, when designing your solution and choosing the functionality, you will have to choose a single supplier to guarantee a certain homogeneity of communication between the different layers and to overcome the locking that the suppliers make of their services.
 For example, for the API Gateway to AWS Lambda connection, you need to use both AWS services to guarantee it will work.
 You will still be able to find gateways to use multiple service providers (Authentication through Auth0, DB with Firebase and API + Lambda on AWS) but in this case, it will make administration and billing estimation for your solution very difficult.

 The same goes for the code used to write the functions, as it is specific to each supplier and you will therefore have to foresee a rewriting cost when moving to another supplier.